Ciano1996/AuctionMechanism/README.md

 Al clearly explains the name, this method is used to send a message.
 It is used in the situations in which a better bid is made, in this case the old best offerer is notified.
 It is also used when the owner of an auction, suddenly decide to leave the network or remove that specific auction. in this case all the participants are notified

 * RemoveAnAuction:
 This method let the author of an auction remove it from the DHT whenever he wants.
 All the participants to the auction will be updated about the removing with a message.
-Is t clear, that only the creator  of the auction can make this operation
+Is it clear, that only the creator  of the auction can make this operation

 * LeaveNetwork:
 This method let any peers to leave the network, and before leaving it will also remove from the DHT all the auctions the peers own